lshannon/cf-flyway-db/README.md

 ### HSQL

-Just like Derby this started up fine, however, once again SQL support was lacking.
+With HSQL, again SQL support was lacking.
 I like to use the Serial type for my Domain objects.
 It seems to work great with Postgres Sequences, which the flyway script can generate.

 ```shell